 - Discussion and positive outlook. (~150 chars)

-We don’t need more politically flavoured explanations, generalisations and a discussion of major global issues.
-We are no newspaper or magazine and don’t need to make any generally speaking research.
+We don’t need more politically flavoured explanations, generalisations and depressing discussions of major global issues.
 But for example recorded meetings, data and documents from the exhibitors and organisers can be used.
-Additionally one related link and a good speaking photo should be sufficient.
+Additionally one related link and a few meaningful photos should be sufficient.

 The selection of provided ideas has to focus on very specific ideas only.
-Ideas could be for example selected according to the SMART criteria:
+Ideas could be selected according to the SMART criteria: